jquast/telnetlib3/README.rst

      python -c 'import telnetlib3.server;print(telnetlib3.server.__file__, telnetlib3.client.__file__)'

-You may also reuse them with the ``--shell`` argument, more details at end of section Command-line_.
+You may also use them as the entrypoint for your program by using the ``--shell`` argument, more details at end of section Command-line_.

 Command-line
 ------------